arnemorken/anypaginator/README.md

 # Improvements

 Got an idea for improving anyPaginator?
 A cool new feature you'd like to see?
 Think you've found a bug?
-Contact us!
+Contact us at software@balanse.info!

 PS!
 We love pull requests! ;)